City-of-Helsinki/helfi-hakuvahti/README.md

 ## Local docker environment:

 - Run `docker-compose build && docker-compose up`
+- Note that local docker environment with corresponding Drupal site expects that Hakuvahti is checked out to the default folder `helfi-hakuvahti`
 - Hakuvahti server should work at `http://localhost:3000`

 ## Environment variables